yugabyte/terraform-provider-ybm/docs/resources/integration.md

 ---
 page_title: "ybm_integration Resource - YugabyteDB Aeon"
 description: |-
-  The resource to create an integration in YugabyteDB Aeon.
+  The resource to create an export configuration for the integration you want to use in YugabyteDB Aeon.
+  Using the configuration you created, connect to your cluster:
+  -  Export metrics using resourceybm_associate_metrics_exporter_cluster
 ---

 # ybm_integration (Resource)

-The resource to create an integration in YugabyteDB Aeon.
+The resource to create an export configuration for the integration you want to use in YugabyteDB Aeon.

+Using the configuration you created, connect to your cluster:
+	-  Export metrics using resource`ybm_associate_metrics_exporter_cluster`

 ## Example Usage